 I have to admit, though, the first ten minutes did not reel me in as I thought it would, based on the Ebert review I did in fact read.
 The film too much reminded me of Wes Anderson’s The Royal Tennenbaums, that I was afraid that the film would never rise about the artifice of clever dialogue and impeccable mise-en-scene.
 A Wes Anderson flick is so obsessive compulsive in set design, that it is as if the props were meant to be fetishistic totems rather than set pieces.

 Not to ruin anything, there are no spoilers here, but I thought the most affecting scene in the entire film is Jennifer Garner, the would-be mother, placing her head to Juno’s belly to hear the baby move.
-That to me, made the film.
-Oh, if every film had such a moment of sheer beauty.
-I wanted to embrace cinema again and perhaps re-love catharsis.
+That to me made the film.
+Oh, if every film had such a moment of sheer beauty, I will want to embrace cinema again and perhaps re-love catharsis.